pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Pennsylvania Criminal Court Records Online

 As all Pennsylvania courts have separate public web docket search tools, persons interested in accessing criminal case information must know the court in which the case was filed.
-Once determined, the requestor may use the applicable tool:
+Once determined, the requester may use the applicable tool:

 • Appellate Courts Docket Tool,